OlivierLDff/NetTcp/Readme.md

   -t                Make the worker live in a different thread.
 Default false -s, --src <port>  Port for rx packet.
 Default "9999".
   -i, --ip <ip>     Ip address of multicast group.
 Default "127.0.0.1"
 ```

-### Out of the box usage

-A Basic Client/Server can be found in `examples/EchoClientServer.cpp`.

-#### Server

-This example demonstrate how to create a server that send datagram to address `127.0.0.1` on port `9999`.$> NetTcp_EchoMulticastLoopback --help

-Options:

-  -?, -h, --help          Displays this help.

-  -t                      Make the worker live in a different thread.
-Default

-​                          false

-  -p                      Print available multicast interface name

-  -s, --src <port>        Port for rx packet.
-Default "11111".

-  -i, --ip <ip>           Ip address of multicast group.
-Default "239.0.0.1"

-  --if, --interface <if>  Name of the iface to join.
-Default is os dependent

 ## Qml Debug